 Clinical diagnosis is made by taking a medical history of the problem, a visual observation of the patient (postural assessment) and by manual examination of the affected and related regions.
-X-rays are not required for the diagnosis of conditions treatable with manual therapy however a physiotherapist will consult with a medical practitioner in some cases for radiological examinations if required to rule out more serious underlying conditions.
+X-rays are not required for the diagnosis of conditions treatable with advanced musculoskeletal physiotherapy (manual therapy) however a physiotherapist will consult with a medical practitioner in some cases for radiological examinations if required to rule out more serious underlying conditions.

 Three groups of techniques can be used:

-Based on the findings of the evaluation, your physiotherapist trained in Manual Therapy by the Canadian Academy of Manipulative Therapy will use a combination of the techniques specific to the injury.
-In most conditions manual therapy will be used in combination with specific exercises to restore optimal movement, muscle strength, flexibility, endurance and stability control in order to regain optimal function.
+Based on the findings of the evaluation, your physiotherapist trained in Advanced Musculoskeletal Physiotherapy (Manual Therapy) by the Canadian Academy of Manipulative Therapy will use a combination of the techniques specific to the injury.
+In most conditions advanced musculoskeletal physiotherapy (manual therapy) will be used in combination with specific exercises to restore optimal movement, muscle strength, flexibility, endurance and stability control in order to regain optimal function.

-At Kinatex, this hands-on Manual Therapy approach has set us apart from our competitors and has provided our therapists with the chance to build strong relationships with our clients by offering this unique one-to-one patient care
+At Kinatex, this hands-on Advanced Musculoskeletal Physiotherapy (Manual Therapy) approach has set us apart from our competitors and has provided our therapists with the chance to build strong relationships with our clients by offering this unique one-to-one patient care

-If you would like more information on Manual Therapy please contact your local Kinatex clinic.
-Patients should not become dependent on long-term repeated courses of manual therapy.
+If you would like more information on Advanced Musculoskeletal Physiotherapy (Manual Therapy) please contact your local Kinatex clinic.
+Patients should not become dependent on long-term repeated courses of advanced musculoskeletal physiotherapy (manual therapy).

 As part of their university education, all physiotherapists complete hours of core training in musculoskeletal physiotherapy.
 Nevertheless, physiotherapists who wish to develop specific expertise in this area may complete post-graduation training that offers different levels of certification.